-This temperature control unit is designed to be used with the internal bath as well as externally closed applications. \rightarrow Page 35, section "Connecting an externally closed application".
+This temperature control unit is designed for externally open applications.
 This controller generation is characterized by the fact that there is only a single hardware.
 For a license fee you will receive an activation key, which allows you to quickly expand the functionality of e.g. a simple temperature control unit (basic version) to its maximum functionality (professional version) at any time.

-Thanks to the low internal volume and the efficient refrigeration/heat technology (in case of temperature control units with compressor cooling, you will achieve relatively short cooling/heating rates.
+Thanks to the low internal volume and the efficient refrigeration technology, you will achieve relatively short cooling rates.